International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 ## Role models

-Roles in this rulebook describe functions, and no status.
+Roles in this Rulebook describe functions, and no status.
 The model definition of roles should provide clarity about tasks and capabilities and support the understanding of architectures and interfaces.
 Roles may not always exist in their pure form - mixed forms are often experienced